bcit-ci/CodeIgniter/user_guide_src/source/helpers/text_helper.rst

 		// Would produce:  Here is a simple string of text that will help us demonstrate this function

 .. function:: ellipsize($str, $max_length[, $position = 1[, $ellipsis = '&hellip;']])

 	:param	string	$str: Input string
 	:param	int	$max_length: String length limit
-	:param	mixed	$position: Position to split at
-			(int or float)
+	:param	mixed	$position: Position to split at (int or float)
 	:param	string	$ellipsis: What to use as the ellipsis character
-	:returns:	string
+	:returns:	Ellipsized string
+	:rtype:	string

 	This function will strip tags from a string, split it at a defined maximum length, and insert an ellipsis.